Munich, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Munich is to use online resources such as websites and apps.
 Popular websites such as ImmobilienScout24, WG-Gesucht, and Immowelt are great for finding apartments, houses, and rooms for rent.
 Additionally, there are many apps such as Nestpick, Spotahome, and Roomster that can help you find a place to live in Munich.
-It is also possible to find a place to live through local newspapers, real estate agents, and word of mouth," said one expat who made the move to Munich.
+It is also possible to find a place to live through local newspapers, real estate agents, and word of mouth," commented one expat who made the move to Munich.

 What is a typical expat home or apartment like in Munich?

 "Expat homes and apartments in Munich are typically modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as dishwashers, washing machines, and dryers.
-Munich is known for its excellent public transportation system, so many expats choose to live in apartments that are close to a train or bus station," commented one expat who made the move to Munich.
+Munich is known for its excellent public transportation system, so many expats choose to live in apartments that are close to a train or bus station," said one expat who made the move to Munich.

 What is the average cost of housing in Munich?